sigurdsvela/boot/README.md

 }
 ```

-The only thing we add is the "--vcs : [...]" part
+The only thing we added is the "--vcs : [...]" part
-The description key is the description of this option, and will
+The "description" key is the description of this option, and will
 be displayed when the user runs `boot template php`.
-The values are the different values this option may be, which point to the files
+The "values" key list the different values this option may be, which point to the files
 that should be included if the option is that value.
-You'll notice that "git" point to an object.
+You'll notice that "git" point to an object, and not just a string to a path.
 This is because, if you just write "vcs/.gitignore" as a string
-boot will assume, that when a user creates a new project base on this template, it should create a vcs directory
-and but the .gitignore in the there.
-The object tells boot to grap the file form the source(the key) and put
+boot will assume, that when a user creates a new project based on this template, it should create the vcs directory spesified and put the .gitignore in there.
+The object tells boot to grab the file from the source(the key) and put
 it in the dest(the value).

-But what it we wan't the option to allow an inferior version contoll system, like svn.
+But what it we want the option to allow an inferior version contoll system, like svn.
 Lets do that.
-We'll just copy the .gitignore
+We'll just copy the .gitignore => .svnignore

 ```shell
 $ cd ~/boot-templates